 - One Parent One Language (OPOL), and variants: This practice involved the exclusive use of one language by each parent.
 Typically, this would be the parents’ native language.
 This was one of the most widespread practice we documented.
 In fact, many parents very strongly believed that it should be followed without deviations.
 Despite that, many parents also reported that they would often adapt their practices to communicative situations.
 For when friends were present who would not understand the parent’s native language, they might use OPOL more flexibly.

 - Reinforcing Non-Majority Languages: This category encompassed a broad set of practices, such as Minority Language at Home, or Minority Language Everywhere.
 These practices involved both parents strategically using a minority or heritage language that they wanted to reinforce.
 Sometimes this also required them to learn the target language, as it was not necessarily one that they spoke natively.

 - Reinforcement strategies: This category referred to specific, often improvisational, techniques that parents used in order to help children develop one or more languages.
-Some examples of such strategy involved repeating every sentence in both languages, or parents pretending that they could not understand their children’s dominant (‘best’) languages.
+Some examples of such strategies involved repeating every sentence in both languages, or parents pretending that they could not understand their children’s dominant (‘best’) languages.

 What does this mean for parents?

 In our article, we took a descriptive approach to family language policy, so we did not really engage with practical implications.
 We aim to do this in a next step of our project, where we will conduct interviews with mixed-family parents.